We live in an increasingly litigious society.

 Always tell someone land based about a trip you intend to take with times and vicinity and report to them when you are back safely.

-If you can, take a charged mobile phone or VHF radio in a sealed dry bag in case of an emergency.
+If you can, always take a charged mobile phone, and if going coastal a radio beacon or VHF radio in a sealed dry bag in case of an emergency.

 - Take adequate clothing for your trip